DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-12-18-digital-accessibility-centre-report.md

 > The ‘can’t be blank’ error message presented on the ‘Reject application’ page when validation errors occur is not descriptive of what the error is and how to fix it.

-This was [fixed by changing the error message](https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training/pull/1012) to "Enter feedback for the candidate". ([Trello](https://trello.com/c/7JcO0QxH/695-dac-page-20-add-error-text-for-blank-application-reject-reason))
+This was [fixed by changing the error message](https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training/pull/1012) to “Enter feedback for the candidate”. ([Trello](https://trello.com/c/7JcO0QxH/695-dac-page-20-add-error-text-for-blank-application-reject-reason))

 Automated accessibility testing would not have found this issue.